girlbandgeek/csg-code-challenge/README.md

 `cd ../ansible`

-You will need to update the inventory.yaml file with the public ip address of the instance which was output from terraform:
+You will need to update the inventory.yaml file with the public ip address of the instance which was output from terraform.
+Example:

 ```
 csg_instances:
   hosts:
     csg-test:
-      ansible_host: **52.15.166.144**
+      ansible_host: 52.15.166.144
 ```

 Verify the ansible can successfully connect to the instance by executing the following command (respond "yes" when prompted about authenticity of host):